 The inverter changes 12-volt DC battery power into 120-volt AC power for use by 120-volt AC equipment inside the coach.
-The inverter unit is located inside an exterior compartment.
+The inverter unit is located inside an interior cabinet.

-NOTE: The inverter is not intended for steady use while "dry camping".
-Batteries will deplete quickly with use of the inverter.
-The inverter is intended for limited, short term power usage when not connected to shoreline or generator power.
+NOTE: Batteries will deplete with use of the inverter.

+Monitor battery levels regularly when not connected to shoreline or generator power.